hackerstolz/mobilityhacks-api/README.md

-# mobilityhacks-api
-This is the repository where we collect all challenges and APIs represented at the mobility{hacks} hackathon

 # API & Challenges available at mobility{hacks}
+This is the repository where we collect all challenges and APIs represented at the mobility{hacks} hackathon.
 For more information on the event please check out the event description at [our event page](http://www.mobility-hacks.de)

 We use Devposts as our hackathon management system!
 Please also register there: [mobility{hacks} Devposts page](http://mobility-hacks.devpost.com/)